>

 Lizzie Higgins sang Lord Donald at the Blairgowrie Folk Festival in between 1986 and 1995.
 This recording was included in 2000 on the festival anthology The Blair Tapes.

-Bram Taylor sang Lord Randal in 1992 on the Fellside anthology of English traditional songs, Voices.
+Bram Taylor sang Lord Randal in a November 1991 recording made for the 1992 Fellside anthology of unaccompanied English traditional songs, Voices.
 Paul Adams noted:

 One of the most widespread and indestructible of the “big” ballads.
 The story has cropped up all over Europe and the Scandinavian countries.
 It is No. 12 in Child’s The English and Scottish Popular Ballads and it can be seen to share some similarities with other ballads, notably Edward (Child 13) and The Two Brothers (Child 49).
 It has also spawned some less epic versions in the form of Henry My Son and a comic version of Henry My Son (sometimes called Green & Yellow).
 Bram’s is a particular fine example, possessing a superb melody and was collected by Cecil Sharp from Mrs. Louie Hooper of Hambridge, Somerset [VWML CJS2/9/445] .